dcsage/infinite-light-ddos/README.md

 - This will automatically restart the attack on the desired user without intefering with work you're currently doing
 - it will stay minimised and make sure your attack is constantly going

+- note this currently only works on websites with light protection for example most school websites.
+- I'll update / add more to this when i feel like it

 - it has a 20 GBPS capacity

 # setup